confluentinc/examples/cloud-etl/docs/index.rst

       gs://confluent-cloud-etl-demo/topics/SUM_PER_SOURCE/year=2020/month=02/day=26/hour=03/SUM_PER_SOURCE+3+0000003000.avro

 #.
-Add more entries in the source and see them propagate through the pipeline by viewing messages in the Confluent Cloud UI or CLI.
+Add more entries in the source and see them propagate through the pipeline by viewing messages in the Confluent Cloud Console or CLI.

    If you are running Kinesis: